yulingchen/react-viewstack/README.md

 ## Usage

 ### For development
-Checkout, install npm dependencies, then
+Checkout, install npm dependencies, then you have available scripts:
 * `npm run build` to compile  a dist version
 * `npm run dev` to start a dev server with storybook environment on port `9001`
+* `npm run lint` to pass esLint over the code
+* `npm run lint:fix` to correct fixable lint errors
+* `npm run test` for a single pass of linter and tests
+* `npm run test:watch` for a continous test mode

 ### For consumption
 - [ ] Todo